History > Historical Timeline

 1891 - Voters of Albina, East Portland and Portland approve a measure to consolidate the three municipalities into one city.

 1891 - Letters from Russia report on a severe famine in Volga region resulting in cholera, typhoid fever and larger number of deaths.

 1892 - The Ebenezer German Congregational is the first Volga German church established in Portland by Rev. Johannes Koch.

 1893 - Volga Germans establish a Mennonite Brethren Church.
 A building is constructed later near on NE 6th near Fremont.

 1896 - Union Station opens February 14, 1896.
 New arrivals to Portland disembark trains at this location.

 1899 - The first automobile in Oregon is purchased by German immigrant Henry Wemme.

 1902 - The Second German Baptist Church was organized and structure was built at Rodney Ave. and Morris St.

 1904 - The St. Pauls Evangelical and Reformed Church is established by Rev. Jacob Hergert at NE 8th and Failing.

-1905 - The Lewis and Clark Centennial Exposition and Oriental Fair is held in Portland, across the river from the Albina neighborhood.
+1905 - The Lewis and Clark Centennial Exposition and Oriental Fair is held in Portland, across the Willamette River from the Albina neighborhood.

 1910 - The first airplane is flown in Portland at the Portland Country Club and Livestock Association grounds in NE Portland.